rachitnigam/rachitnigam.com/content/post/gh-project-management.md

 ### Reviewing

 Code review is the practice of having a second person read your code before it gets merged into the codebase.
-This is the place where a senior contributor helps the code author understand how their code affects other systems, if there are better ways to implement a feature, suggest refactorings, and remind them to write tests.{% footnote() %} Yeah, I'm looking at you.
-I know you didn't do it. {% end %}
+This is the place where a senior contributor helps the code author understand how their code affects other systems, if there are better ways to implement a feature, suggest refactorings, and remind them to write tests.{% <footnote nth={2}> %} Yeah, I'm looking at you.
+I know you didn't do it. {% </footnote> %}
 It is a particularly powerful tool for research mentorship: it allows you to teach junior contributors how to write good code, practice rigorous testing, and develop a sense of aesthetics about code architecture.

 ### Deployment